cywang90/modXTFinishers/release/base/README.txt

 VERSION
 -------

-This README is for v2.03.
+This README is for v3.0.0.

 ------------
 REQUIREMENTS
 ------------

-- The Witcher 3: Wild Hunt Patch 1.08 (or hotfix)
+- The Witcher 3: Wild Hunt Patch 1.10

 ------------
 INSTALLATION